AudioKit/AudioKitUI/README.md

 ## Requirements

-We use SwiftUI so you need to target iOS13+ and macOS 10.15+.
+We use SwiftUI so you need to target iOS 13+ and macOS 10.15+.

 ## Installation via Swift Package Manager

-To add AudioKitUI to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
+To add AudioKitUI to your Xcode project, select File -> Swift Packages -> Add Package Dependency.
 Enter `https://github.com/AudioKit/AudioKitUI` for the URL.

 ## Examples